magento/merchdocs/src/customers/password-reset.md

    When you receive confirmation that the password is updated, you can use the new password to sign in to your account.

+   {:.bs-callout-info}
+   The _reset password_ link is valid by default 24 hours.

+   When you receive confirmation that the password is updated, you can use the new password to sign in to your account.

 ## Reset a password from the Admin

 1. On the _Admin_ sidebar, go to **Customers** > **All Customers**.